Dewey Defeats Truman

 You may well wonder why the MoE is usually around plus-or-minus three percentage points in most national polls.
 The reason is that most such polls have about a thousand respondents, and that's the MoE for samples of that size.

 An important mathematical fact about polls is that the sample size and margin of error (MoE) are inversely related5.
 What that means is that the larger the sample, the smaller the MoE, and the smaller the sample, the larger the MoE.
-The MoE is essentially a measure of the precision of a poll, which means that the smaller it is, the more precise the poll results are, and the larger it is, the less precise they are.
+The MoE is a measure of the precision of a poll, which means that the smaller it is, the more precise the poll results are, and the larger it is, the less precise they are.
 So, if you want more precise poll results, you need a larger sample.

 The problem is that the sample size and the cost of polling in both time and money are directly related, that is, the larger the sample, the more time it takes to do the poll and the more it costs.
 This is why you seldom see national polls with a sample size of much more than a thousand respondents.
 To reduce the usual MoE by a single percentage point requires more than doubling the sample size6, and thus probably doubling the time and money spent on the poll.
 So, most pollsters decide that it isn't worth it.